PabloNunes/IBM_Professional_Cert/5_Databases_and_SQL_for_Data_Science/README.md

 # Databases and SQL for Data Science - Summary

 ## Made by Pablo Nunes

 ----

 - Introduction to DBs
   - SQL is a language used for relational databases to query data
-  - Data is colection of information
+  - Data is collection of information
   - Database is a repository of data, providing the functionality of adding, modifying and querying data.
 - Cloud Databases
   - Has some benefits especially Scalability and Recovery